DSharpPlus/DSharpPlus/docs/articles/beyond_basics/events.md

  For end users, this change should not cause any problems, **unless:**

- - **IF** you previously had an event handler for `ComponentInteractionCreated` that uncritically responded to all interactions while also using button interactivity, your code will break.
+ - **IF** you previously had an event handler for `ComponentInteractionCreated` that indiscriminately responded to all interactions while also using button interactivity, your code will break.
 Make sure you only respond to events you actually handle.
  - **IF** you previously had two different event handlers on the same event relying on one completing before the other, your code will break.
 Either register only one event handler dealing with all your logic, or manage state yourself.

 This change also means that there is no longer a timeout on event handlers, and your event handler is free to take however long it needs to.
 There is no longer a reason to wrap your events in a `_ = Task.Run(async () => // logic);`.